utopia-foss/dantro/doc/plotting/plot_manager.rst

               fallback: !dag_tag _skip_plot

 Additionally, plot creators can supply built-in plot configuration arguments that allow to skip a plot under certain conditions.
-Currently, this is only done by the :py:class:`~dantro.plot_creators.pcr_psp.MultiversePlotCreator`, see :ref:`mv_plot_skipping`.
+Currently, this is only done by the :py:class:`~dantro.plot.creators.psp.MultiversePlotCreator`, see :ref:`mv_plot_skipping`.

 .. note::

     *For developers:*
-    The :py:class:`~dantro.plot_creators.pcr_base.BasePlotCreator` provides the :py:meth:`~dantro.plot_creators.pcr_base.BasePlotCreator._check_skipping` method, which can be overwritten by plot creators to implement this behaviour.
+    The :py:class:`~dantro.plot.creators.base.BasePlotCreator` provides the :py:meth:`~dantro.plot.creators.base.BasePlotCreator._check_skipping` method, which can be overwritten by plot creators to implement this behaviour.

 What happens when a plot is skipped?